Smithfield, New South Wales: Colonial expansion

-Now a heritage item, this cottage built in 1880 is the oldest slab hut in Fairfield LGA.
+Now a heritage item, the Coleman Home, built in 1880, is the oldest surviving slab hut in the City of Fairfield.

 In 1841, Victoria Street was a broad boulevard that ran through the wool market in the Queen's Square.
 The 'Smithfield Market and fair Green' was a semi-circular area that featured 42 stalls of various sizes for the sale of thousands of livestock, in addition to cheese and butter.
 In 1842, Brennan changed the name from Donnybrook to 'Smithfield Market, Town of Prospect' as he assumed the area would extend to the proximate village at Prospect Hill.
 In July 1842, Smithfield Market was pompously described as "...without exception the largest and best constructed in the world".
 The suburb's grid pattern of streets in the older areas were influenced by a marketplace near London.

 According to historian John Wilkinson, the name of the project was swiftly diminished to Smithfield by common practice in the hope that cattle sales will be held there.
 Although Smithfield was more like a 'tent city' than a flourishing urban center (especially after the markets closed down in 1845), it still became a thriving commercial centre.
 In the subdivision, Brenan offered an extra adjoining allotment to any buyer who built a cottage with a brick chimney and enclosed the property with a fence.
 The public school opened in 1850 and by the 1880s Smithfield was well provided with churches, many of which still remain today as important relics of Smithfield's rich local heritage.
 The first recorded religious service in Smithfield was held by the Baptists in the 1840s, as many Baptists bought lands in the township to escape ridicule of their adult baptism in Cooks River.
 Their settlement in Smithfield was described as "carving out a new town in the wild bush".
 Although Smithfield had a large Irish Catholic population, the Catholic Church struggled to obtain acknowledgment by the early colonial power.